Skip to main content

 • music

 The music in this metroidvania is consistently praised, with reviewers noting its quality and ability to enhance the game's atmosphere.
-Comparisons are made to soundtracks from other titles like "Valdis Story: Abyssal City" and "Momodora III," highlighting its engaging and fitting composition that complements the intriguing setting and narrative.
-Overall, the music is considered one of the standout features of the game.
+Comparisons are made to soundtracks from other titles like "Valdis Story: Abyssal City" and "Momodora III," highlighting its engaging and fitting composition that complements the game's intriguing setting and narrative.
+Overall, the soundtrack is considered a strong point that contributes positively to the overall experience.

 • “This is a very nice game, a split-map metroidvania (i.e. something like Castlevania: Order of Ecclesia) with great music and an intriguing setting.”